damnge/contactGenerator/README.md

   // if it works we can move further with Template strings we can acess all needed details and wiht innerHTML we can display them in our html element nameEl.innerHTML = `Call ${contactList[randomNumber].firstName} ${contactList[randomNumber].lastName}`;

-  // we will do exactly the same with the number to display it underneath the name in our html numberEl.innerHTML = contactList[randomNumber].mobilePhone;
+  //we will do exactly the same with the number to display it underneath the name in our html numberEl.innerHTML = contactList[randomNumber].mobilePhone;
+});

 });

 ```